Start from an idea, notes, transcript, or rough draft — then let Summit help turn it into a clearer book.

 When the book gets messy, the support should be concrete.

-Premium should buy a better result, not just more access: a corrected manuscript direction, a sharper authority angle, a cleaner monetization path, or a safer delivery handoff.
+Expert help should buy a better result, not just more access: a corrected manuscript direction, a sharper authority angle, a cleaner downstream path, or a safer delivery handoff.

 Editorial rescue when the manuscript direction is still muddy